PlaidWeb/publ-site/content/faq.md

 * Limit the complexity of request routing
 * Make everything cache-friendly
-* Defer as much to background tasks as possible

 Request routing is limited to just a handful of routes which can do all of their decisions based on what's in the index database, and the index database is kept